JulienHeijmans/quicksnap/README.md

 ## Add-On hotkey and settings
 * By default, enable the tool by using Ctrl+Shift+V (For Vertex).
 Watch out if you have multiple keyboards to your windows settings, Ctrl+Shift will cycle the active keyboard.
+* Use the same hotkey to display the pie menu
 * Change the tool hotkey from the Add-On settings window
 * Discover the other hotkeys in the add-on settings, and tweak your own preferences
     ![blender_d6b0hUmPdd](https://user-images.githubusercontent.com/35562774/196420387-3e29abcc-2523-4901-ac9d-bd8a7b9263c4.png)